 Dear Family and Friends:

-Bob, Alvin, and I are again walking to raise funds for the Carroll Center for the Blind (CCB) during their Walk for Independence on April 28, 2019.
-The CCB is one of the nation’s oldest centers training those with vision loss how to live and work as independently as possible.
+The Center is one of the nation’s oldest facilities training those with vision loss how to live and work as independently as possible.
 Established in the 1930s, it has a rich history of pioneering initiatives and programs for the blind and visually impaired.
-The CCB has garnered the top ratings possible from the independent charity rating services, Charity Navigator and Guide Star.

-It is difficult to cope with vision loss which is why organizations like CCB are so important in giving us the skills to cope as well as the physical and emotional support to believe in ourselves and achieve what we most want to achieve in our lives.
+Vision loss is devastating, which is why organizations like the Carroll Center are so important in giving consumers the skills to cope as well as the physical and emotional support to believe in themselves.
+Please join my team as I try to raise $5,000 for the Carroll Center for the Blind.